duncantmiller/llm_prompt_engineering/README.md

 #### Usage
-Clone the repository and with `git clone git@github.com:duncantmiller/llm_prompt_engineering.git` then change to the project directory with `cd lm_prompt_engineering`
+Clone the repository and with `git clone git@github.com:duncantmiller/llm_prompt_engineering.git` then change to the project directory with `cd lm_prompt_engineering`.

 The tests use [vcrpy](https://github.com/kevin1024/vcrpy) to record and replay the interactions with the OpenAI API.
 To run the tests, run the command `python test.py`.